-Interviews indicate the most significant threat to wildlife is snaring and hunting, which has already led to the extinction of some species (e.g. Tigers) while in other species such as ungulates and primates, populations have experienced a significant decline.
+Interviews indicate the most significant threats to wildlife are snaring and hunting, which have already led to the extinction of some species (e.g. Tigers) while populations from other species such as ungulates and primates have experienced a significant decline.
 Primates are hunted with cross-bows and macaques are occasionally snared.
 Hunters are reportedly not targeting gibbons any more.
 However, we were not able to verify this information.
-No signs of hunting or snaring were observed at the study site, with the exception of a snare laid by porters on the survey (and promptly dismantled), which was baited with chicken offal and presumably targeting small carnivores, and an Asian Fairy Bluebird killed by air rifle which was encountered on the return from the field survey (see above, Fig. 10).
-The second most serious threat to wildlife is said to be habitat fragmentation and degradation, which has been caused by previous commercial logging, and on-going community-based timber extraction and shifting cultivation.
+No signs of hunting or snaring were observed at the study site, with two exceptions.
+(1) A snare laid by porters on the survey (and promptly dismantled), which was baited with chicken offal and presumably targeting small carnivores.
+(2) An Asian Fairy Bluebird was killed with an air rifle by a hunter whom we encountered on the return from the field survey (see above, Fig. 10).
+The next most serious threats to wildlife are said to be habitat fragmentation and degradation, which have been caused by previous commercial logging, as well as on-going communitybased timber extraction and shifting cultivation.